Can AI power the Global Mapping and Quantification of Animal Suffering? the Pain Atlas Project

 Estimating Intensity and Duration during each Segment: for each temporal segment, the intensity of the negative experience is estimated, ranging from Annoying to Excruciating.
 To transform scattered knowledge from various fields into estimates within each cell in the Pain-Track, the WFF uses a structured approach that documents existing evidence and highlights how well it supports or contradicts each intensity hypothesis.
 For example, to estimate the intensity of pain a make piglet endures during surgical castration, a procedure whereby piglets are restrained, the scrotum incised with a scalpel, and the testes extracted by tearing the tissues or severing the spermatic cord, the experience is first divided into meaningful time segments.
 Next, all relevant information is gathered from the literature.
 This includes, among others, data on nociceptor densities in this tissue, the animal’s behavior, posture and vocalizations during and after the process, neurological and physiological responses, the characterization and typical duration of inflammatory processes, the type and dose of analgesics required to alleviate pain, and the evolutionary significance of pain for the animal and in the area affected.
 Each of these lines of evidence is then compared with the definitions of the four categories of pain intensity used in the WFF to estimate the intensity and duration of the experience in each of these specific moments.
 Once estimates of the intensity and duration of the experience are made for each time segment of a Pain-Track, calculating welfare loss, measured as Cumulative Time in Pain of different intensities (or Cumulative Pain for short), is straightforward and automatic.

+Figure 2.
 Pain-Track with hypotheses about the temporal evolution of pain intensity in piglets castrated without pain relief, and resulting cumulative time in pain, of each intensity (Cumulative Pain).
 Estimates of intensity and duration are based on a comprehensive review of evidence (not shown here) on indicators of pain (behavior, physiology, neurology, pharmacology, immunology, evolutionary reasoning) at each temporal stage.
 Cumulative pain estimates discount eight hours per day from sleeping.

 Video demonstrating how the Pain-Track Custom GPT operates at the time of this writing, using the welfare impact of air asphyxia in fish (trout) as an example.